Nathan Healy

 The credit is broadly available, though there are a few restrictions — you must own the panels and they must be on a house you live in — so be sure to consult a tax professional about your situation.

-Maine’s Net Energy Billing (NEB) program allows homeowners and businesses to offset their electricity bills by generating renewable energy from small solar or other renewable systems up to 5 MW in size.
-You can either install your own system on your property or participate in a shared community solar project located anywhere within your utility’s service territory.
-The program offers two different credit options depending on whether you’re a residential or commercial customer.
+Maine’s Net Energy Billing (NEB) program allows homeowners and businesses to offset their electricity bills using small renewable energy systems like solar panels.
+You can either install your own system on your property or participate in a shared community solar project within your utility’s service area.
+The program is available to all electric utility customers and covers renewable generators up to 5 MW in size.

 Ready to start saving with solar?